mansowolf/FPL/README.md

 # FPL

-Connect to Fantasy Premier League API's using Python and Jupyter Notebook.
+The purpose of this repository is a script to connect to Fantasy Premier League API's using Python and Jupyter Notebook.

 The script extracts the player, squad and points for the current season.